 Corfu is one of the most popular islands for a beach holiday thanks to its lush green scenery and countless Blue Flag beaches. everything from golden sands to pebbly coves.
 Unless you’re 17 you’ll probably want to avoid the party resorts of Kavos.
 The most beautiful coves and bays are to be found around Paleokastritsa.
 For traditional golden sands, water sports and tasty tavernas head instead to Agios Georgios, Acharavi, Ipsos, Glyfada or Kalamaki.
 Awards for the most Instagrammable beaches go to the rock formations at beautiful Longas or the Canal D’Amour at Sidari.

-This green and beautiful island is part of the Sporades island chain.
+The green and beautiful island of Skiathos is part of the Sporades island chain.
 The golden crescent of Koukounaries is one of the most beautiful in the Aegean.
-Head south to Banana Beach for watersports and beach bars.
+Head west to Banana Beach for beach bars and sunsets.
 Lalaria has some intriguing rock formations.
 Agia Paraskevi and Vromolimnos are similarly stunning organised sandy beaches backed by forest.
-The north coast is best for nature and naturists.
+The north coast is best for nature and the clothing-option crowd.

 The word is out on Koufonisia, a small island close to Naxos which is part of the Little Cyclades group of islands.
 It’s worth the journey for its white sand beaches, turquoise waters and secluded boho charm.
 Hike a bike and cycle around to discover the beaches of Megali Ammos, Pori, Platia Pounda and Fanos.